 There is something just as important to add though.
 All of the above helps get the work done, but you have to have that culture too.
 This comes, in my opinion, in two parts: Culture (for the company) and Character (the individual’s contribution to that culture).
 It’s the things you do when nobody is watching.

-Is there a particular new venture within the insurance ecosystem who inspires you?
+Is there a particular new venture within the insurtech-as-a-service’ ecosystem that inspires you?

 Zhong An in China.
 The firm’s showcase of where embedded and ecosystem-driven insurance is going is something I think about quite often.